 “Check, Please!
-Arizona” is a restaurant review show where Arizona residents, just like you, share their dining-out experiences.
+Arizona” is Arizona PBS’ successful restaurant review show that ran from 2011 to 2018, hosted by Mark Tarbell, who now hosts Arizona PBS’ new food and restaurant program “Plate & Pour.”
+Enjoy past episodes of “Check, Please!
+Arizona” here at azpbs.org/checkplease.
 Each week, “Check, Please!
-Arizona” features three guests who dine and then review the three local restaurants that they have recommended to each other.
-Chef Mark Tarbell leads the lively roundtable discussion.
+Arizona” featured three guests who dine at and then review the three local restaurants that they have recommended to each other in a lively roundtable discussion.

 Frequently Asked Questions

-How are guests selected to be on the show?
+How were guests selected to be on the show?

-Anyone who is interested in being considered may nominate three favorite restaurants here.
+Anyone who is interested in being considered may nominate three favorite restaurants.
 If selected for the show, we will pick one of the three restaurants you nominated to be included in your episode.

 A few tips:

 - Be expressive when you answer the questions about why we should pick you and why you love the restaurants you’re nominating.

 - Check the list and map here to see if your restaurants have already been featured.
 There are so many great local restaurants out there, and we want to feature as many as possible.

 - We are looking for interesting combinations of people and their favorite restaurants.

 You may not have a personal or professional relationship to a restaurant you are nominating.
 Examples of personal or professional relationships include, but are not limited to: